gregmuellegger/django-mobile/README.rst

 .. _flavours:

-The concept of **django-mobile** is build around the ideas of different *flavours* of your site.
-For example the *mobile* version is described as one possible *flavour* of your site.
+The concept of **django-mobile** is build around the ideas of different *flavours* for your site.
+For example the *mobile* version is described as one possible *flavour*, the desktop version as another.

-This makes it possible to provide many possible *flavours* instead of just differentiating between a full desktop experience and one mobile version.
+This makes it possible to provide many possible designs instead of just differentiating between a full desktop experience and one mobile version.
 You can make multiple mobile flavours available e.g. one for mobile safari on the iPhone and Android as well as one for Opera and an extra one for the internet tablets like the iPad.

-.. note:
-    By default **django-mobile** only distinguish between the flavours *full* and *mobile*.
+*Note:* By default **django-mobile** only distinguishes between *full* and *mobile* flavour.

 After the correct flavour is somehow chosen by the middlewares, it's assigned to the ``request.flavour`` attribute.
-You can use this in your views to provide separate logic for each flavour.
+You can use this in your views to provide separate logic.

 This flavour is then use to transparently choose custom templates for this special flavour.
 The selected template will have the current flavour prefixed